takenet/deckard/README.md

 - *Developer friendly*: easy to understand and pleasant to use;
 - *Scalable*: it should be possible to support thousands of requests per second and millions of messages;

-> **What Deckard is not?**
+### **What Deckard is not?**

->
-> It is not a project that has business logic.
-No logic of any product should be implemented inside Deckard.
-It was made to be generic and customizable for each individual use case.
+It is not a normal messaging/queue system.
+If you don't have a use case that needs priority and cyclic queuing or locking mechanism, you should use GCP PubSub, Kafka, RabbitMQ, Azure Service Bus, Amazon SQS, or any other messaging system.

 ## Project Status